Bachelor of Sport and Exercise Science, Bachelor of Laws

 Students who undertake a double degree are candidates for both degrees and are able to complete the two degrees with five years of full-time study or part-time equivalent.

+The course gives students the opportunity to gain an understanding of the law as it applies to sport and exercise.
 The Bachelor of Sport and Exercise Science prepares students with the required knowledge, skills and attitudes to practise as professionals in the field of exercise and sports science.

 Applicants who do not have the required entry mark are encouraged to apply for the Bachelor of Sport and Exercise Science.
 If those students achieve the required grade point average during the course, they may then apply for transfer into the double degree.

 Graduates can pursue career opportunities that combine knowledge of health, sport, fitness or leisure industries and law; and those specific to each discipline.
 For health, sport, fitness or leisure industries: sport administration, sport facility management, health and fitness centre management, health promotion.
 For law: as barristers or solicitors; or in law-related areas in private, corporate or government organisations.

 The Bachelor of Laws fulfils the academic requirements for admission to the legal profession, but professional admission authorities also require law graduates of all universities to complete practical legal training or similar to be eligible to practise as a lawyer.